puffscoin/puffsjs-contract/.github/CONTRIBUTING.md

-# Contributing to ethjs-contract
+# Contributing to puffsjs-contract

-Love ethjs-contract and want to help?
+Love puffsjs-contract and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.